 What is the BLS median for Industrial-Organizational Psychologists?

-BLS reports Industrial-Organizational Psychologists (SOC 19-3032) median annual wage of $139,280 for May 2024.
-The mean is $147,420.
-The percentile range runs $71,470 at 10th percentile to $210,030+ at 90th percentile.
-Total employment is 1,720, the smallest of the three psychology SOC categories reflecting both the specialized credentialing and the higher private-sector concentration (many I-O practitioners work for companies in roles that BLS classifies under business or HR rather than under psychology).
-The BLS I-O figure systematically understates total compensation in this specialty because BLS reports base salary only and excludes stock and bonus, which often account for 30 to 50 percent of total comp for I-O psychologists in tech and consulting.
+BLS reports an Industrial-Organizational Psychologists (SOC 19-3032) median annual wage of $109,840 for May 2024.
+This code has the smallest survey frame of the psychology categories (under 2,000 salaried jobs), so its estimates swing hard year to year: the May 2023 median was $147,420 and the May 2025 median jumped to $193,950.
+Treat any single year as directional rather than precise.
+The BLS I-O figure also systematically understates total compensation in this specialty because BLS reports base salary only and excludes stock and bonus, which often account for 30 to 50 percent of total comp for I-O psychologists in tech and consulting, and because most working I-O psychologists are self-employed consultants outside the OEWS frame.

 What does Psychologists, All Other (SOC 19-3039) include?